 - Explore Enterprise Collaborations: Tableau Marketing Dashboards can be used to look at uncharted territory to unearth any possible insights regarding super users, problems faced by customers, or new opportunities for targeted Marketing.
 Don’t shy away from looking at third-party sources.
 These might just be the deciding factor when it comes to competitive edge.
 Sources like free government data sources; Web Scraping technologies like R, Python; statistics provided by industry authorities; and Ad partner data from companies like LinkedIn, Facebook, Google could be good places to start.
 While you are at it, look at opportunities for cross-team collaboration.
 This might just lead to important discussions, the discovery of insights, and reveal key opportunities for teams like Sales and Marketing to band together to act on data.

 Extracting complex data from a diverse set of data sources can be a challenging task and this is where Hevo saves the day!
 Hevo offers a faster way to move data from Databases or SaaS applications into your Data Warehouse to be visualized in a BI tool.
 Hevo is fully automated and hence does not require you to code.
-You can try Hevo for free by signing up for a 14-day free trial.
+You can try Hevo for free!
+Sign up here for a 14-Day Free Trial!.
 You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.